sefinch/sefinch.github.io/index.md

 ### 5. -- Annotation of Behaviors in Chat Evaluation (ABC-Eval): Dialogue System Evaluation Framework

-I collaborated to develop a novel evaluation framework for chat-oriented dialogue systems that measures the rate of 16 different dialogue behaviors that can be expressed by chatbots.
-ABC-Eval is a web-based annotation platform that was built on top of the ParlAI Javascript framework with major modifications to support the annotation requirements of the 16 ABC-Eval tasks.
+ABC-Eval is a novel evaluation framework for chat-oriented dialogue systems that measures the rate of 16 different dialogue behaviors that can be expressed by chatbots.
+It is a web-based annotation platform that was built on top of the ParlAI Javascript framework with major modifications to support the annotation requirements of the 16 ABC-Eval tasks.

 The online interface for annotating the usage of Correct Facts and Incorrect Facts:
 <br>